-Turn off the heat and allow to cool.
+Turn off the heat and allow it to cool.
 Refrigerate until your pandan leaves have finished infusing.

-Strain the milk infused pandan over a bowl, pressing down on the pandan leaves to remove as much of the infused milk as possible.
-Add pandan infused milk and salt to rest of ice cream base.
-Place mix in a deep in a deep sideded bowl you can use an immersion blender in.
+Strain the milk-infused pandan over a bowl, pressing down on the pandan leaves to remove as much of the infused milk as possible.
+Add pandan-infused milk and salt to the rest of ice cream base.
+Place mix in a deep-sided bowl you can use an immersion blender in.

 Measure out xanthan gum if using.
 If measuring out with a teaspoon and not scales remember you only need a flat ¼ teaspoon of xanthan gum.
 Use the back of a knife to ensure the teaspoon measure is flat.
 If you add to much it will make the ice cream gummy and unpleasant.

 Put the xanthan gum next to the bowl.
 With the immersion blender running carefully sprinkle in the xanthan gum.
-Contine to blend for one minute to ensure the xanthan gum is well mixed in.
+Continue to blend for one minute to ensure the xanthan gum is well mixed in.

 Cover and chill well in the fridge for at least four hours, ideally overnight.
 If using a self-churning machine, turn it on ten minutes before churning to chill, otherwise remove the churning bowl from the freezer just before churning.

 Churn the ice cream.
 It will be the consistency of soft serve when done.

-Transfer to chilled container and freeze until firm.
+Transfer to a chilled container and freeze until firm.

 💭 How to serve:

 To serve remove from the freezer, scoop and enjoy!
 Great on its own or with some toasted coconut.
 Delicious!

 💭 How to store: